top of page

 • Nocella II, Anthony J. (2017).
 "Defining eco-ability: Social justice and the intersectionality of disability, nonhuman animals, and ecology".
 In: Sarah Jaquette Ray & Jay Sibara (Eds), Disability Studies and the Environmental Humanities: Toward an Eco-crip Theory (pp.141-167).
 London: University of Nebraska Press.

-Suggestions of texts we already read in other reading groups are:
+Suggestions of texts we already read in previous reading groups:

 • Cowing, Jess L. (2020).
 "Occupied Land is an Access Issue: Interventions in Feminist Disability Studies and Narratives of Indigenous Activism".
 Journal of Feminist Scholarship, 17 (Fall), 9-25.
 [Disability RG: 3 Dec 2021]